whoamipodcast/whoamipodcast.github.io/_posts/2019-11-27-Homosexuality-In-Society.md

 allowed to be themselves.
 And then you get many men who aren't that way, the gay.
 You know, they're quite
-happy in their jeans t-shirt, doing whatever.
+happy in their jeans and t-shirt, doing whatever.
 There's no "this can define if"...
 No outwardly thing can define.
 It can tell people.